realityforge/Quake-III-Arena/PLAN.md

 * Add bHaptics support.
 * Switch renderer to nvrhi1 and/or WebGPU.
 * Change the start place for VR to be a location with a 3D menu that can be interacted with rather than a 2D menu projected onto a barrel.
+* Add mechanism for downloading Quake3Arena and Quake3TeamArena content from Steam?
+User supplies username and password.
+We save the username, generate a user secret as an "encrypted version" of a username+password hash using a public key and download the content immediately.
+If we ever need to download again, we will need to re-enter password.
+* Re-add code equivalent to CD Key checking. i.e. Allow at most a single player online that is attached to a particular Steam account.
+Use the above described "user secret".
+The master server has access to private key to decode the secret and will ensure that the username matches and that there is a single user with that username present.

 ## Task Descriptions